 The home study is an important step in every foster care and adoption journey.
 The Rochester home study process includes personal interviews with all members of the household (as age appropriate), criminal records and child abuse registry checks, a safety inspection of the home, and collection of important documents.
 For more information about home study requirements in Minnesota, visit our state adoption page.

-When you are ready to begin the home study process, contact any of these legally qualified home study providers in Minnesota:
+When you are ready to begin the home study process, contact a legally qualified home study provider in Minnesota: